Southern Utah Wado Kai Karate Dojo Etiquette

 3. Dojo Conduct

-• Maintain silence and discipline during training.
+• Maintain silence and focus during class.

 • Long hair must be tied back.